FIAF/fiaf-cataloguing-manual/markdown/0301-i.6_example_6._television_serial_and_episode_r/en.md

 # I.6 Example 6.
-Television Serial and Episode records in 3-level Hierarchy Model (with Monographic Work in “part of” relationship with Serial Work)<a name="manual-I.6"/>
+Television Serial and Episode records in 3-level Hierarchy Model (with Monographic Work in “part of” relationship with Serial Work) {#manual-I.6}

 | | |
 | --- | --- |